thendawg/nvezos/README.md

 2. Added fix so that when using restart miner or gpu fix script via WebUI, the page will properly redirect so you don't get stuck on the script page, possibly causing the script to run again if it is refreshed.

 3. Fixed the version number at the bottom of the page as well as a few other typos.

+4. Cleaned up a few packages to improve install time by 10-15% (ISO Install only)

 **OS INSTALL**